rennpy/pyondocs/README.md

 Here you can find most of the themes working with pyoncord (more will be added in the future)

 I also first recommend trying [Pyontheme](https://raw.githubusercontent.com/rennpy/pyontheme/main/pyontheme.json) (honestly, this is my guide so I can showcase what I want 🚎) <br>
-Also, you can be sure it will always work for most recent versions of Pyoncord, naturally.
+You can be sure it will always work for most recent versions of Pyoncord, naturally.

 Here is a link to the [github page](https://github.com/rennpy/pyontheme) for it, which includes a preview.